 'A Briton'.
 If the proposed IE etymon is correct, it may refer to some kind of body-decoration, 'ornamented, tattooed', but any such origin was probably long-forgotten by the time the word was used in the earliest historical sources (the possibly coincidental Latin sense of the ethnic term Pictus is, of course, a wholly different matter: see pejth).
-Presumably Brit[t]ano- was used by the Brittonic-speaking people of southern Britain to refer to themselves, though the variant c2) Balbrethan Ayrs (Maybole) and Barbrethan Ayrs (Kirkmichael) CPNS p.
-15? + barr-, which see, but probably Gaelic baile-, bàrr-Breatann; these may be variants of the same name, see Morgan 2013 database p.
-37 though Balbrethan (Maybole) is recorded as the residence of a farmer in the 1893-6 County Directory.

-Priteno- may have been used fairly widely in the north, coming to be reserved for the Picts as the ethnic and political geography beyond the Antonine Wall developed during the $4^{th} - 7^{th}$ centuries.
+Presumably Brit[t]ano- was used by the Brittonic-speaking people of southern Britain to refer to themselves, though the variant Priteno- may have been used fairly widely in the north, coming to be reserved for the Picts as the ethnic and political geography beyond the Antonine Wall developed during the $4^{th} - 7^{th}$ centuries.